 Children whose parents are both Japanese nationals may be eligible for admission if the student has been educated exclusively or primarily at international or non-Japanese schools overseas or at other accredited international schools in Japan where English is the primary language of instruction.
 A limited number of spaces for Japanese nationals is also available in our ELC.
 Parents should understand that YIS is not a 'language school' for learning English but rather an international school with a distinct pedagogy in which the language of instruction is English.
 Admission of Japanese nationals, as is the case of nationals of any country, is also subject to our class balance policy.

 YIS is a day school and does not have boarding facilities.
-Students must therefore reside with their parent(s), another adult family member, or a legal guardian in a location within commuting distance to the school.
+Students must therefore reside with their parent(s) in a location within commuting distance to the school.

-As English is the language of instruction at YIS, it is also the primary language for communicating with parents.
-It is a requirement that at least one parent or guardian must be able to communicate comfortably orally in English with school personnel.
-In addition, parents must be able to access and understand electronic communications from the school (email and web-based platforms including the parent portal).
+At YIS we believe that partnership and close communication between parents, teachers and other school personnel is essential to student success and well-being.
+Because English is both the language of instruction at YIS and the primary language for communicating with parents, we require as a condition of admission and continuing enrollment that at least one parent who is residing with the student be able to speak and understand spoken English with school personnel without difficulty or assistance from others.
+In addition, the parent/legal guardian must be able to access and understand written communications from the school (e.g., email and web-based platforms including the parent portal).

 Early Learning Center